TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 ### Assignment
 <div class="lesson-content__panel" markdown="1">
-  1. Follow along to this [How to Use The Ruby Map Method](https://www.rubyguides.com/2018/10/ruby-map-method/) tutorial from Ruby Guides.
+  1. Read through the Ruby Explained article on [Map, Select, and Other Enumerable Methods](https://www.eriktrautman.com/posts/ruby-explained-map-select-and-other-enumerable-methods).
-  2. Follow along to this [Reducing Enumerable](Reducing Enumerable — Part One: The Journey Begins) article by Brandon Weaver.
+  2. Follow along with this [How to Use The Ruby Map Method](https://www.rubyguides.com/2018/10/ruby-map-method/) tutorial from Ruby Guides.
-  3. Read [How to Use Ruby Any, All None and One](https://www.rubyguides.com/2018/10/any-all-none-one/) for alternative explanations for boolean enumerables.
+  3. Follow along with this [Reducing Enumerable](https://medium.com/@baweaver/reducing-enumerable-part-one-the-journey-begins-ddc1d4108490) article by Brandon Weaver.
 </div>

 ### Additional Resources